-What are the Tax Implications of Non-US Citizens Transferring Real Estate in the United States?
+Tax Implications of Non-US Citizens Transferring Real Estate in the US

 I can’t tell you anything about Canadian taxes, but things actually get very complicated for gifts of property located in the United States by non-U.S. residents.
 All gifts are subject to a $15,000 annual exclusion ($30,000 for a husband and wife).
 Gifts above that amount must be reported.
-For U.S. citizens and U.S. residents, there’s an $11.4 million exclusion for taxable gifts (the same exclusion as for estate taxes), so for almost everyone it doesn’t matter if you make a taxable gift.
-However, that exclusion does not apply tonon-citizen residents of foreign countries.
-As a result, if you were to give the condo to your daughter, the value above $30,000 would be subject to a gift tax at rates starting at 18% and topping out at 40% on values above $1 million.
+For U.S. citizens and U.S. residents, there’s an $11.4 million exclusion for taxable gifts (the same exclusion as for estate taxes), so for almost everyone it, doesn’t matter if you make a taxable gift.
+However, that exclusion does not apply to non-citizen residents of foreign countries.
+As a result, if you were to give the real estate to your daughter, the value above $30,000 would be subject to a gift tax at rates starting at 18% and topping out at 40% on values above $1 million.

 So, the best approach would be to give your daughter shares of the condo valued at $30,000 a year.
 If you gave one share before the end of this year and another right after January 1st, you could transfer $60,000 in value pretty quickly.

 One caveat I should note is that Canada and the United States do have a tax treaty that I have not reviewed.
 It may or may not alter these rules.